 j.
-HUD-96011 Facsimile Transmittal, even if not transmitting any faxes. k.
-HUD-52767 Family Selfm.
-In addition, the application must include a completed Logic Model (from HUD 96010) showing proposed performance measures.
-See the General Section for information on the Logic
+The HUD-2994-A-"You Are Our Client Applicant Survey" is optional. k.
+In addition, the application must k.
+In addition, the application must include a completed Logic Model (form HUD 96010) showing proposed performance measures.
+See the General Section for information on the Logic Model.